lunarc/lunarc_docs/docs/batch_system.md

     module add cuda

 prior to the line ./processor.
 You need to consult with the person who build the executable for you.
+Lunarc provided modules on Aurora are only visible once the required compiler or combination of compiler and MPI library is loaded.

-Lunarc provided modules typically complain if the wrong compiler is loaded and are hence self-documenting.
+On other services the modules typically complain if the wrong compiler is loaded and are hence self-documenting.

 ## Running multiple serial jobs within a single job submission